iatek/jquery-socialist/README.md

 ================

 Even if you hate <a href='http://en.wikipedia.org/wiki/Socialism'>socialism</a>, you love this flexible jQuery social media plugin. jQuery Socialist is a plugin that lets you create a social stream or social wall from multiple social networks in one place.
 Use it to pull content from Facebook pages, Twitter, LinkedIn, YouTube and others...

 Features
 ================
     - Display updates from multiple social networks in attractive visual layouts
     - Supports Facebook, Twitter, LinkedIn, YouTube, Tumblr, Pinterest, RSS Feeds, Craigslist, Google+ and more..
+    - Multiple themes
+    - Easy to implement with just a few lines of code

 Usage